milllslm/SoftPrincAssignment5/README.md

 {:endpoint "https://abcxyz.execute-api.us-east-1.amazonaws.com/dev/msg"
  :phone-number "+1615xxxxxxx"}

-### Clojure on Twilio
-This is a big ? for me I don't fully understand this part yet

 ## Testing
 Automated testing is not likely to be achieved within the time span of this assignment, so we will have to rely on live testing and hands on tests.